 If you go for buying any one of these circular saw drives then, it is essential to know the basic difference between them, so let us take a deep view about the worm drive saw models and circular saw models.

 A new user can easily find out the saw drive model due to its shape and positioning.
-Because these two models have a difference in position of the gearing and motor.
-In a circular saw model, a sidewinder uses a motor with gear type called a spur-gear.
+Because these two models have a difference in the position of the gearing and motor.
+In a circular saw model, a sidewinder uses a motor with a gear-type called a spur-gear.

 By nature of this gear, the motor must be in line with the spinning blade, and this means the blade spins fast, in the neighborhood of 6,000 rpm.
-Another thing to note about these type saws is the motor position permits a very compact model of light weight circular saw.
+Another thing to note about these type saws is the motor position permits a very compact model of lightweight circular saw-like reviewed in this article.

-On the other hand, a worm drive motor position at the rear part of the saw and its power is transferred to the blade by means of pair gears which are oriented at a 90-degree angle.
-This setup of gear position will reduces the speed of the blade normally in the neighborhood of 4500 RPM speed, but it also increases torque.
-Hence this motor position will leads to a longer saw, with a heavy weight design.
+On the other hand, a worm drive motor position at the rear part of the saw and its power is transferred to the blade using pair gears which are oriented at a 90-degree angle.
+This setup of gear position will reduce the speed of the blade normally in the neighborhood of 4500 RPM speed, but it also increases torque.
+Hence this motor position will lead to a longer saw, with a heavyweight design.

 There are many expectations about the 6 1/2 and 7 1/4 circular saw worm drive but it is large.
 The difference between a sidewinder and a worm drive is that a sidewinder drive will have the blade on the right side whereas the worm drive saw will have the blade on its left side.
-Based on whether you work on right hand or left hand, using of this drives will sightlines and working habits.
+Based on whether you work on the right hand or left hand, using these drives will sightlines and working habits.